subsquid-quests/quest-template/README.md

 **Please test your solutions before submitting.** We do allow some corrections, but judges' time is not limitless.

 To submit, invite the following github accounts to your private repo : [@dariaag](https://github.com/dariaag), [@belopash](https://github.com/belopash), [@abernatskiy](https://github.com/abernatskiy) and [@dzhelezov](https://github.com/dzhelezov).

+## Permissible deviations from the subgraph schema

+* You can use `String` in place of `Bytes` in your submissions
+* The only way to handle [many-to-many relations](https://docs.subsquid.io/sdk/reference/schema-file/entity-relations/#many-to-many-relations) in squids is by adding explicit join tables.
+Addition of such tables is an expected change when schemas with such relations are migrated.

 # Rewards